 METRO Riders, please find all ongoing bus, streetcar, paratransit and microtransit service alerts related to the coronavirus pandemic here.
+This information applies to 2021 and into 2022 as a date for service changes is to be determined:

 - Always check for active service alerts before each transit trip and please remember that you must wear a face mask that fully covers your nose and mouth to ride METRO vehicles and go inside the River Cities Travel Center (310 Capitol Ave.), as well as outdoors within six feet of others while on METRO property.
 Masks must meet CDC effective mask criteria compliant with the President’s executive order Promoting COVID-19 Safety in Domestic and International Travel, which can be found here: https://www.cdc.gov/quarantine/masks/mask-travel-guidance.html Failure to comply will result in denial of boarding or removal may result in penalties.